prajwalkongi/Web-Scraping/README.md

 # Web-Scraping

-This contains my learnings of Web scraping from Scratch using Python
+Contains my learnings of Web scraping from Scratch using Python

+- Basic web scraping using Python BeautifulSoup